-Crew Cab Vs. Extended Cabby Cam MerrittUpdated July 11, 2023
+Crew Cab versus Extended Cabby Cam MerrittUpdated July 11, 2023

-Looking at a Silverado Extended Cab pickup and a crew cab pickup next to each other, it's easy to tell one from the other: The crew cab is simply longer.
-Absent a side-by-side comparison, your biggest clue is the doors.
-The rear doors on a crew cab are about the same size as the front doors, and they'll open in the same direction, just like on a four-door car.
-The doors on an extended cab are smaller, and they're hinged at the rear, so they open in the opposite direction as the front doors.
-On other truck models, such as the Ram, the doors may be hinged at the front, but they'll still be smaller.
+Looking at a Silverado Extended Cab pickup and a crew cab pickup next to each other, it's easy to tell one from the other.
+The crew cab is visibly longer, while the rear doors of a crew cab closely resemble the front doors, opening in the same direction.
+On the other hand, extended cab trucks feature smaller rear doors hinged at the rear, opening in the opposite direction.
+Other truck models may have front-hinged doors but remain smaller in size.

 Cam Merritt is a writer and editor specializing in business, personal finance and home design.
 He has contributed to USA Today, The Des Moines Register and Better Homes and Gardens"publications.
 Merritt has a journalism degree from Drake University and is pursuing an MBA from the University of Iowa.